-- 3.6 Playing time for each game is 44 minutes plus an extra ten plays.
-Each half is 22 minutes long with five untimed plays to end the half.
-Once the clock hits zero, even if there is a stoppage in play, for example for a timeout or a foul, there are 5 plays remaining in the half.
-If a play is whistled in, that play must come to completion regardless of time on the clock.
-Game starts at scheduled time OR when both teams are ready for play after coin toss. - 3.7 There will be a running clock for the entire 22 minutes of each half. - 3.8 There will be a three-minute break between the first and second half. - 3.9 Teams will each have a total of 2 timeouts per game, which can be used at any time, regardless of which half.
-It is perfectly acceptable for a team to call consecutive timeouts without running a play.
-A team timeout must be called if an injured player does not want to leave the field for one play.
-This rule would not apply in the last five plays.
-The clock will start on the snap after all team timeouts. - 3.10 In addition to its regular timeouts, teams will be awarded one technical timeout per game for rule clarifications only.
-Following a technical timeout, the clock starts on the referee's whistle. - 3.11 Referees will give a one-minute warning at an appropriate break in the play when there is one minute or less remaining until the final five plays. - 3.12 Once the fifth untimed play is completed the referee will signal the end of the half/game. - 3.13 A punt is considered a play in the final five untimed plays. - 3.14 There is a mercy rule. - a) If a team reaches a lead of 18 points or more, at any time once the clock has expired, the five untimed plays (or any fewer number of remaining plays, and any convert attempts) at the end of running time in the second half will not be played. - b) If the winning team is in possession of the ball from their own 10-yard line and out and has enough downs to end the game, the winning team may decide to end the game.
+- a) If a team reaches a lead of 18 points or more, at any time once the clock has expired, the five untimed plays (or any fewer number of remaining plays, and any convert attempts) at the end of running time in the second half will not be played. - b) If the winning team is in possession of the ball from their own 10-yard line and out and has enough downs to end the game, the winning team may decide to end the game.
 The losing team may also ask to end the game at this time. - c) If a 35-point differential is reached in the 2nd half, the referee will ask the losing team's captain if they wish to continue.
 The losing team may choose to end the game at any time after this point. - d) Under the referee's discretion the game will continue until its conclusion.
-I.E. the referee can end the game if it is deemed necessary to do so. - 3.15 Players will be required to retrieve the ball after each play and will bring it back to their huddle.
+I.E. The referee can end the game if it is deemed necessary to do so. - 3.15 Players will be required to retrieve the ball after each play and will bring it back to their huddle.
 The referees will assist the players with the ball relay whenever possible.
 Note (a): The referee can whistle the play in or call a delay of game penalty if the team in possession of the ball does not get the ball back to the huddle in a reasonable amount of time. - 3.16 Substitutions.
-Players may substitute up until the snap of the ball and the maximum number of players permitted on the field at the time of the snap is 6; non-compliance with this rule will result in an illegal substitution penalty.
+Players may substitute up until the snap of the ball and the maximum number of players permitted on the field at the time of the snap is 6; non-compliance with this rule will result in an illegal substitution penalty. - 3.17 Late arrivals.

-- 3.17 Late arrivals.
-A player who is already included on a team's roster and has already played at least one game with the team, is permitted to participate in the game even if he was not present before the start of the second half.
-A player who is not on the current roster and played at least one game must be included on the roster submitted to the scorekeeper at the start of the game and may not join in at any point after the first play.
 Each team's roster must be submitted to the scorekeeper before game time.
-Failure to respect this procedure will result in a 5-yard delay of game penalty. - 3.18 Cap system. a) Each division has its own maximum capacity for combined player ratings.
-If a team fields a roster that surpasses the limit in any game, it will automatically forfeit the game, and will be handed a 30-0 defeat. b) Certain divisions have a QB cap, which restricts select players from attempting a forward pass (including convert attempts) in a division where their QB rating exceeds the maximum allocation.
-In a situation where a player does not have a second offensive rating, the issue should be presented to FPF Administration, where it will be decided whether the offending player would have a QB rating that exceeds the limit.
-Offending teams will be handed a 30-0 defeat. c) If a player has two offensive ratings, and he proceeds to attempt a forward pass and receive a pass (not from himself) in the same game, the higher of his two offensive ratings will used for that game.
-Using that higher rating, should his team exceed the cap for their respective division, a 30-0 forfeit will also be declared. - 3.19 Player benches: on fields at the extremity of a facility, the team benches are located on the sideline, past midfield on the side decided at the coin toss; alternatively, teams can use the end zones.
+Failure to respect this procedure will result in a 5-yard delay of game penalty.
+FPF officials MUST delay games until players in the same complex come from other fields, even if the team has 6 players to start.
+In addition, teams can ask to start right at game time and cannot be pressured to start early unless both teams agree to do so.

+- 3.19 Player benches: on fields at the extremity of a facility, the team benches are located on the sideline, past midfield on the side decided at the captains meeting; alternatively, teams can use the end zones.
 At no time can a player be on the tarp / curtain / net divider side.
-On a middle field, nobody can be on the sidelines at all, the bench area must be in the end zone. - 3.20 Late start If the start time of a game is delayed due to force majeur (such as an ambulance), said game must start no later than 20 minutes past the appointed start time, otherwise it will be postponed to a future time slot.
+On a middle field, nobody can be on the sidelines at all, the bench area must be in the end zone. - 3.20 Late start If the start time of a game is delayed due to force majeure (such as an ambulance), said game must start no later than 20 minutes past the appointed start time, otherwise it will be postponed to a future time slot.
 A delayed start time of more than 10 minutes, and up to 20 minutes, will result in a shortened game, which will be no less than 2 halves of 17 minutes of running time plus 5 untimed plays each.